Angienoelhaverly/MechaCar_Statistical_Analysis/README.md

 ## Study Design: MechaCar vs Competition
 Design a statistical study to compare vehicle performance of the MechaCar vehicles against vehicles from other manufacturers.
 ### *What metric or metrics are you going to test?*
-To compare vehicle performance of the MechaCar versus its top competitors, AutosRUs should look at two main performance measures
+To compare vehicle performance of the MechaCar versus its top competitors, AutosRUs should look at two main performance measures:
-* city or highway fuel efficiency
+* City and Highway Fuel Efficiency
-* horse power
+* Horsepower
 ### What is the null hypothesis or alternative hypothesis?
+* *H0: There is no statistifcal difference in the mean Fuel Efficiency and Horsepower between the MechaCar and its competitors.*
+* *HA: There is a statistical difference in the mean Fuel Efficiency and Horsepower between the MechaCar and its competitors.*
 ### What statistical test would you use to test the hypothesis?
 And why?
 ### What data is needed to run the statistical test?